 I really like this beach bag from Aloha Collection (from Amazon).
 It’s easy to wipe sand off of and is water-resistant.
 It can also be used as a carry-on bag for your flight, and a day bag for your first cruise day.
 Make sure you wipe it down after it gets sandy so you don’t carry sand with you home.
 Pack some Ziploc bags to use for any items you want to keep clean and dry.

 Your stateroom will probably come with some complimentary toiletries like soap or body wash and shampoo.
-But, if there’s something you especially want, you should bring it with you.
-For instance, I travel with my own hair conditioner because there usually isn’t enough in the room.
+But, if there’s something you especially want – especially related to shampoo, conditioner, and moisturizer, you should bring it with you.
+For instance, I travel with my own travel-sized hair conditioner because there usually isn’t enough in the room.
 Most essentials can be purchased in the gift shop, however, the selection will be limited.

 I suggest packing a hanging toiletry bag, which will be easy to transport.
 I usually hang mine off a towel hook in the bathroom.